Hemp, Cannabis indica & co

 Not that long ago, about hundred of years back, it was a part of many medicines, as you can see on the photo below:

 Luckily, there has been a trend recently in many countries to reverse the ban, in recognition of the medicinal properties of this wonderful plant.
-Now ,what you do with it is a different matter.
-The same substances behave quite differently when juiced raw, or when turned into pure Cannabis oil.
-And quite differently when smoked.

 There's a lot of information about Cannabis coming out now.
 Here's just one pictorial from Herbal Dispatch.